LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: Conclusion

 \section{Conclusion}

-This paper investigates the LCL resonance and AD in SL-GFM converters, mainly with droop-I control, through detailed small-signal analysis.
-The following conclusions can be drawn: \begin{enumerate} \item The SL-GFM converter may become an open-loop nonminimum phase system with unstable poles associated with LCL resonance.
-Therefore, LCL resonance can significantly impact the system closed-loop stability and cannot be simply ignored, even when the resonant frequency is much higher than that of the power loops. \item When such unstable poles are present, the stability properties associated with the LCL resonance are not decoupled with the low-frequency power loops, with RAP-voltage control playing an important role.
+This paper identifies a novel high-frequency instability mechanism in SL-GFM converters with droop-I control.
+The following conclusions can be drawn: \begin{enumerate} \item The SL-GFM converter with droop-I control may become an open-loop nonminimum phase system with unstable poles associated with LCL resonance, which is not observed neither in conventional GFL nor in SL-GFM with droop control.
+As a result, LCL resonance can significantly impact the system CL stability and cannot be simply ignored, even when the resonant frequency is much higher than that of the power loops. \item The stability properties associated with the LCL resonance are not decoupled with the low-frequency power loops, with RAP-voltage control playing an important role.
 A faster RAP loop usually worsens the stability properties of resonance modes.
-Notably, among various strategies, pure droop-based RAP-voltage control alone cannot ensure stability of the resonance modes. \item Unlike with GFL converters, where the primary concern is the LCL resonant frequency, SL-GFM converters exhibit distinct resonance stability characteristics.
+Notably, compared to droop control, the droop-I control has a reduced robustness with more severe risk of high-frequency instability. \item Unlike with GFL converters, where the primary concern is the LCL resonant frequency, SL-GFM with droop-I control exhibits distinct resonance stability characteristics.
 Although the inverter-side and grid-side inductors equally determine the LCL resonant frequency, they play different roles for the stability properties of the resonance modes of the SL-GFM converter.
-Notably, a larger $L_g$ deteriorates such stability characteristics, constraining the stable operation regime of the SL-GFM converter in a weak grid. \item In contrast to GFL converters, which typically employ AD via current feedback, SL-GFM converters have improved stability properties when using AD based on capacitor voltage feedback.
-A worst-case scenario can be defined to facilitate a robust design for AD strategy. \end{enumerate}
+Notably, a larger $L_g$ deteriorates such stability characteristics, constraining the stable operation of the SL-GFM converter in weak grids. \item In contrast to GFL converters, which typically employ AD via current feedback, SL-GFM converters have improved stability properties when using AD based on capacitor voltage feedback.
+A worst-case scenario can be defined to facilitate a robust design for AD strategy.
+The conventional AD design for GFL and SL-GFM with droop control may not provide sufficient damping for droop-I control due to the lack of explicit consideration on nonminimum phase behaviors. \end{enumerate}